-No student may advertise, perform, or appear to be engaged in marriage, family, child counseling & psychological counseling in a private practice without the proper state license.
+No student may advertise, perform, or appear to be engaged in marriage, family, child counseling, mental health counseling or psychological counseling without the proper state license or supervision.
 Students may, however, be gainfully employed by a government agency, school, or non-profit charitable organization and provide counseling under the supervision of a licensee of the organization (not SFSU).
 Any students found in violation of this law (Section 17800.2 Business and Profession Code) will be dropped from the Department of Counseling, and their names forwarded to the appropriate state licensing agency for prosecution.